sakarmainali/python_map_reduce/README.md

 This project investigates how variations in input data, custom partitioning, and the use of combiners influence the efficiency of MapReduce-based data processing.
 The study is conducted using the Apache Hadoop implementation framework and the MapReduce algorithm, which is widely used for large-scale parallel processing due to its scalability and fault tolerance.

-The project includes three stages of experimentation: baseline implementations ( Tutorials : Word Count, Most Common Word, Top Employee Salaries), input data modifications, and performance optimizations through custom partitioners and combiners.
+The project includes three stages: baseline implementations ( Tutorials : Word Count, Most Common Word, Top Employee Salaries), input data modifications, and performance optimizations through custom partitioners and combiners.
 Key metrics analyzed include execution time, CPU utilization, startup overhead, data shuffling overhead and sequential scanning speeds.

 Results from this work demonstrate how data size, complexity, and processing strategies affect the performance of MapReduce tasks, offering insights into optimizing distributed processing workflows.